-Correlation Chapter Title with G.N.
-Description - No. R385 2 Project Background and Motivation R32(2)(f) A description of the need and desirability of the proposed activity.
-3 Legislation and Guidelines Considered 4 Scoping and EIA Process 5 Assumptions, Uncertainties and Gaps in Knowledge R32(2)(I) A description of any assumptions, uncertainties and gaps in knowledge.
+Chapter Title Correlation with G.N.
+No. R385 Description 2 Project Background and Motivation R32(2)(f) A description of the need and desirability of the proposed activity.
+3 Legislation and Guidelines Considered - 4 Scoping and EIA Process - - 5 Assumptions, Uncertainties and Gaps in Knowledge R32(2)(I) A description of any assumptions, uncertainties and gaps in knowledge.
 6 Environmental Assessment Practitioner R32(2)(a) Details of - (i) the EAP who compiled the report; and (ii) the expertise of the EAP to carry out an environmental impact assessment.
 7 Project Location R32(2)(c) A description of the location of the activity.
 Project R32(2)(b) A detailed description of the proposed activity.
 8 Description R32(2)(c) A description of the property on which the activity is to be undertaken and the route of the linear activity.
 9 Profile of the Receiving Environment R32(2)(d) A description of the environment that may be affected by the activity.
 10 Summary of Specialist Studies R32(2)(i) A summary of the findings and recommendations of any specialist reports.
 12 Analysis of Alternatives R32(2)(f) A description identified potential alternatives to the proposed activity, including advantages and disadvantages that the proposed activity or alternatives may have on the environment and the community that may be affected by the activity.
 R32(2)(h) A description and comparative assessment of all alternatives identified during the environmental impact assessment process.
-R32(2)(d) A description of the manner in which the physical, biological, social, economic and cultural features of the environment may be affected by the proposed activity.
+A description of the manner in which the physical, biologR32(2)(d)R32(2)(d) A description of the manner in which the physical, biological, social, economic and cultural features of the environment may be affected by the proposed activity.
 11 Impact R32(2)(g) An indication of the methodology used in determining the significance of potential environmental impacts.
-Assessment (j R32(2)(j) (j) a description of all environmental issues that were identified during the environmental impact assessment process, an assessment of the significance of each issue and an indication of the extent to which the issue could be addressed by the adoption of mitigation measures;
+Assessment (j) a description of all environmental issues that we during the environmental impact assessment pro assessment of the significance of each issue and (j) a description of all environmental issues that were identified during the environmental impact assessment process, an assessment of the significance of each issue and an indication of the extent to which the issue could be addressed by the adoption of mitigation measures;

 Chapter Title Correlation with G.N.
-No. R385 Description R32(2)(k) An assessment of each identified potentially significant impact, including - (i) cumulative impacts; (ii) the nature of the impact; (iii) the extent and duration of the impact; (iv) the probability of the impact occurring; (v) the degree to which the impact can be reversed; (vi) the degree to which the impact may cause irreplaceable loss or resources; and (vii) the degree to which the impact can be mitigated.
+No. R385 Description R32(2)(k) An assessment of each identified potentially significant impact, including - (i) cumulative impacts; (ii) the nature of the impact; (iii) the extent and duration of the impact; (iv) the probability of the impact occurring; (v) the degree to which the impact can be reversed; (vi) the degree to which the impact may cause irreplaceable loss of resources; and (vii) the degree to which the impact can be mitigated.
 13 Public Participation R32(2)(e) Details of the public participation process.
 14 EIA Conclusions and Recommendations R32(2)(m) An opinion as to whether the activity should or should not be authorised, and if the opinion is that it should be authorised, any conditions that should be made in respect of that authorisation.
 Recommendations R32(2)(n) An environmental impact statement Appendix E R32(2)(o) A draft Environmental Management Plan.
 Appendix D R32(2)(p) Copies of any specialist reports and reports on specialised processes.
 N/A N/A R32(2)(q) Any specific information that may be required by the competent authority.